Book Talk: Bill O'Reilly on strong leaders and Jesus

-NEW YORK (Reuters) - Having written two biographies about Presidents Abraham Lincoln and John F. Kennedy, political commentator and television host Bill O‘Reilly and his co-author, Martin Dugard, focus on the rise and crucifixion of Jesus in their latest book “Killing Jesus.”
+NEW YORK, Jan 9 (Reuters) - Having written two biographies about Presidents Abraham Lincoln and John F. Kennedy, political commentator and television host Bill O‘Reilly and his co-author, Martin Dugard, focus on the rise and crucifixion of Jesus in their latest book “Killing Jesus.”

 The best seller does not attempt to convey any particular religious message but rather describes the ascendance of Jesus in the context of a brutal Roman regime.